fcostin/docker_versus_softlinks/README.txt

 POC

-assume alpha beta gamma are three apps that live in a repo

-Can we have a git repo holding a filesystem structured like this?
+Suppose we have a git repo holding a filesystem structured like this:

-From the perspective of building "gamma" app, can we do that from inside a build container? in particular, what happens if we try to copy in the softlinks and the alpha repo contents

 ```